Dragonboat, winner of Products that Count 2023

 Let’s start with simple definitions.

-Product Managers typically identify customer needs, align those needs with business objectives, define the “what” and “why” behind new product features the team will build, and manage their own product roadmap.
+Product management is the practice of managing a product throughout its lifecycle, from ideation to product development and through sunset, ensuring that it meets customer requirements and supports company goals.
+Product Managers typically identify customer needs, align those needs with business objectives, define the “what” and “why” behind new product features the team will build, and manage their product roadmap.

-Product Portfolio Managers have a broader, more holistic view—overseeing all aspects of the product(s) the organization sells.
-A Product Portfolio Manager’s responsibilities include identifying opportunities and risks across the entire product portfolio, optimizing resource allocation, and switching from feature roadmapping to outcome-driven OKR roadmaps.
+Product Portfolio Managers take a broader, more holistic view—overseeing all aspects of the product(s) the organization sells.
+For example, Product Portfolio Manager (PPM) responsibilities include identifying opportunities and risks across the entire portfolio, optimizing resource allocation, and switching from feature roadmapping to outcome-driven OKR roadmaps.

-At its core, Product Portfolio Management guides the collective efforts across the entire product org toward the higher-level company goals.
-It connects objectives, products, and resources with execution.
+At its core, Product Portfolio Management guides the collective efforts across the entire product org toward higher-level company goals.
+It works closely with all team members to connect objectives, products, and resources with execution.

 What Type of Companies Hire a Product Portfolio Manager?